-It’s very important to provide balanced nutrition that is appropriate for your puppy’s life stage.
-Your vet can advise you in detail.
-Also see the article ‘What should I feed my puppy?’.
+It is essential to provide balanced nutrition that is appropriate for your puppy’s life stage.
+For more information see the article ‘What should I feed my puppy?’.
+Your veterinarian can advise you in detail.

 Clean fresh water

 Give your puppy constant access to clean fresh water in a bowl made of non-toxic material that they cannot chew or knock over.

 Socialisation involves exposing an animal to a range of experiences to help them prepare for and cope with different situations, interactions, and environments.

 Between 3 and 14 weeks of age (the critical socialisation period), a puppy’s experiences will shape their mental health, and how they behave into adulthood.
 It is essential for their development that you give them a wide range of positive experiences, particularly during this time.
 Expose them to different sights, sounds, smells, people and other animals, to ensure your puppy grows into a well-adjusted adult who relates well to others and the world around them.
 See the article ‘How can I socialise my puppy?’ for more information.

 The best way to begin socialising your puppy is to enrol them in reward-based puppy school classes or ‘puppy kindy’, usually offered through veterinary clinics and some RSPCA care centres.

 The RSPCA supports reward-based training methods involving positive reinforcement (desired behaviours are rewarded and unwanted behaviours are ignored not punished).
 Reward-based training is effective and the most humane form of training.
 It is enjoyable and sets your dog up to succeed.
 Training programs based on aversive (painful or unpleasant) methods, dominance, force or punishment must not be used as they are inhumane and can cause long-term behavioural problems.